Navigating

 1993).

-It is only natural for Alyona, in the process of a new
+It is only natural for Alyona, in the process of

-patterns clearly related to communication problems such as frustration,
+behavioral patterns clearly related to communication problems

-factors, as well as the degree of IA children's native language
+Developmental and personality factors, as well as the degree of

-proficiency may influence the dynamic of their mastery of the
+IA children's native language proficiency may influence the dynamic

-English language.
-The rate of English language acquisition is
+of their mastery of the English language.
+The rate of English

-is only one of many factors.
+aptitude is only one of many factors.

 In her classroom, Alyona met another girl, who recently